 To make an online reservation for the COVID-19 vaccine, you may need to have an email account.
 Even if you do not have a device of your own to access an email account, you can still sign up for a free one to use on any Web connected device.
 Here are some simple steps to follow to get your own email account.

-If you do not have computer access or a mobile device, all library locations are offering in-person services like computer access and outdoor services like laptop use.
+If you do not have computer access or a mobile device, all library locations are offering in-person services such as computer access and outdoor services.
 See the full list here.

 How can I get to a vaccine site?